In this review, we will travel on the Astra Trans Carpatic overnight train between Arad and Bucharest in a ‘lux’ sleeper compartment.

 Unfortunately, Romania’s ageing railway network often sees delays and average speeds are low.
 If you book any journey by train in Romania, be extremely careful with making non-refundable bookings (such as a connecting train or worse – a flight departure) at the other end within a few hours of arrival.

 As I had all the time in the world, I didn’t mind too much.
-I took a refreshing shower, had some breakfast and read a bit more from my book as we slowly made our way to Bucharest’s Gara de Nord (Northern Railway Station).
+I took a refreshing shower and read a bit more from my book as we slowly made our way to Bucharest’s Gara de Nord (Northern Railway Station).

 In the end, the Astra Trans Carpatic arrived at Bucharest’s main railway terminal at 7.45am – some 40 minutes behind schedule.